-- 1. The NOLs measured as of June 30, 2022 and 2021 have been determined from the actuarial valuations as of July 1, 2022 and July 1, 2021, respectively. - 2.
-The June 30, 2022 measurement date results reflect changes in the economic and demographic assumptions as recommended by Segal and adopted by the board for the July 1, 2022 valuation on July 13, 2022.
-These changes were documented in our Analysis of Actuarial Experience During the Period July 1, 2018 through June 30, 2021 for The Water and Power Employees' Retirement Plan of the City of Los Angeles and in our letter Review of Investment Return Assumption for Death and Disability Funds dated May 20, 2022. - 3.
-For the June 30, 2022 measurement, we used assumptions and methods consistent with those used by the Retirement Plan, with the exception of a 2.75% discount rate assumption and additional assumptions regarding family composition for the Family Death Benefit and Supplemental Family Death Benefit.
-The 2.75% discount rate is based on the Death Benefit Fund's current target asset allocation that is virtually all fixed income investments.
-It reflects expected real returns for that asset class as well as the 2.50% inflation assumption used for the July 1, 2022 retirement plan valuation. - 4.
-The NOL increased from \$93.3 million as of June 30, 2021 to \$112.7 million as of June 30, 2022.
-The primary reasons for the increase in NOL were the assumption changes and the unfavorable investment return during the year ending June 30, 2022 (-10.23% return which was lower than the assumed return of 3.50%) partially offset by the employer contributions made during 2021-2022 to pay down the Unfunded Actuarial Accrued Liability.
-Changes in these values during the last two fiscal years ending June 30, 2021 and June 30, 2022 can be found in Section 2, Schedule of changes in Net OPEB Liability on page 15. - 5.
-The discount rates used to determine the TOL and NOL as of June 30, 2022 and 2021 were 2.75% and 3.50%, respectively.
-Details on the derivation of the discount rate as of June 30, 2022 can be found in Section 2, Determination of discount rate and investment rates of return on page 13.
+- 1. The NOLs measured as of June 30, 2023 and 2022 have been determined from the actuarial valuations as of July 1, 2023 and July 1, 2022, respectively. - 2.
+The NOL decreased from \$112.7 million as of June 30, 2022 to \$108.7 million as of June 30, 2023.
+The primary reason for the decrease in NOL was the employer contributions made during 2022-2023 to pay down the Unfunded Actuarial Accrued Liability partially offset by the unfavorable investment return during the year ending June 30, 2023 (-0.64% return which was lower than the assumed return of 2.75%).
+Changes in these values during the last two fiscal years ending June 30, 2022 and June 30, 2023 can be found in Section 2, Schedule of changes in Net OPEB Liability on page 14. - 3.
+The discount rate used to determine the TOL and NOL as of June 30, 2023 and 2022 was 2.75%.
+Details on the derivation of the discount rate as of June 30, 2023 can be found in Section 2, Determination of discount rate and investment rates of return on page 12.
 Various other information that is required to be disclosed can be found throughout Section 2.
-Actuarial assumptions and methods can be found in the Actuarial Assumptions and Methods subsection in Section 2. - 6.
-It is important to note that this actuarial valuation is based on plan assets as of June 30, 2022.
-Due to the COVID-19 pandemic, market conditions have changed significantly since the onset of the Public Health Emergency.
+Actuarial assumptions and methods can be found in the Actuarial Assumptions and Methods subsection in Section 2. - 4.
+It is important to note that this actuarial valuation is based on plan assets as of June 30, 2023.
 The Plan's funded status does not reflect short-term fluctuations of the market, but rather is based on the market values on the last day of the Plan Year.
-Moreover, this actuarial valuation is based on Plan data as of March 31, 2022 (adjusted to June 30, 2022 by adding 3 months of age, service and interest on contribution balance, and increasing benefit by the assumed July 1 COLA for members in pay status) and it does not include any possible short-term or long-term impacts on mortality of the covered population that may emerge after March 31, 2022, except for actual death benefit payments that are reflected in the plan assets as of June 30, 2022.
+Moreover, this actuarial valuation is based on Plan data as of March 31, 2023 (adjusted to June 30, 2023 by adding 3 months of age and service and increasing benefit by the assumed July 1 COLA for members in pay status) and it does not include any possible short-term or long-term impacts on mortality of the covered population that may emerge after March 31, 2023, except for actual death benefit payments that are reflected in the plan assets as of June 30, 2023.
 While it is impossible to determine how the pandemic will affect market conditions and other demographic experience of the Plan in future valuations, Segal is available to prepare projections of potential outcomes upon request.